Chesapeake Clean Water Blueprint

 Delaware has currently implemented 90 percent of its 2017 goal.
 Delaware has planted more than 500 acres of trees since 2009.
 This success can be attributed to programs like the Delaware Forest Service’s “Partnership Tree Planting Grant,” which awarded eight $1,000 matching grants to nonprofit groups who own property within the Chesapeake Bay Watershed and outreach programs like their Arbor Day school poster contest “Trees are Terrific.”

 Source: Chesapeake Bay TMDL website

-You can track progress for all Bay jurisdictions, including Pennsylvania, on EPA's Chesapeake Stat website site.
+You can track progress for all Bay jurisdictions, including Delaware, on EPA's Chesapeake Stat website site.
 On EPA's Chesapeake Bay TMDL website you can read about progress already being realized.